Net Worth

 RZA is an American professional rapper and actor with an estimated net worth of $18 Million.

-Despite initially releasing music solo under the name Prince Rakeem, RZA’s career took off when he formed the Wu-Tang Clan in the early 1990s.
-The group’s first studio album was platinum-certified across four separate countries, and to date, they’ve sold an estimated 25 million records globally.
+Despite initially releasing music as Prince Rakeem, RZA’s career took off when he formed the Wu-Tang Clan in the early 1990s.
+The group’s first studio album was platinum-certified in four countries, and to date, they’ve sold an estimated 25 million records worldwide.

 RZA’s Wu-Tang Clan royalties, his solo career earnings, and his business ventures, such as the Wu-Wear clothing line, Chambers by RZA headphones, and Soul Temple Records, have all contributed to his current net worth.